51systems/docker-mysql-backup/README.md

 # Mysql Backup

-Docker mysql backup image that periodically backs up a mysql and uploads it using scp.
+Docker mysql backup image that periodically backs up a mysql database, compresses it, and uploads it using scp.

 ## Environment variables